Emend by Eclipse

 “We were checking out car insurance.
 When I get my driver’s license and purchase a car, the personal car insurance rate will be high because of my age.
 However, even though I’ll be driving the van and even though business insurance rates are higher than personal rates, the premium we’ll be paying for business insurance on the van is almost the same as what personal insurance would be.”

 “Yes.
 It’s even better than that.
-When Tim hits sixteen, he’ll be able to drive the van and still be covered by the business insurance since he’s an owner of Two Guys Working, LLC.”
+When Tim hits sixteen, he’ll be able to drive the van and still be covered by the business insurance since he’s a co-owner of Two Guys Working, LLC.”

 Tim’s father frowned.
 He was finding it hard to believe that their age didn’t enter into the business price for the auto insurance.
 He figured that he’d call his insurance agent Monday to double check what the boys were saying.
 If they were correct, then they were really playing all of the angles right.